AlibabaCloudDocs/sls/intl.en-US/Data Transformation/Data processing syntax/Expression functions/Resource functions.md

 Use the res\_oss\_file function to obtain the object content of a specified bucket from OSS.
 The object can be refreshed at regular intervals.

 **Note:** We recommend that you create the OSS bucket and the data transformation project in the same region.
-Then, the OSS bucket and the Logstore can communicate with each other over an internal network, which is stable and fast.
+This way, the OSS bucket and the Logstore can communicate with each other over an internal network, which is stable and fast.

 -   Syntax